We may earn money from the companies and products mentioned in this post.

 TIP: Don’t be shy – ask for comps before you spend your hard-earned points.
 Whether you have been grinding a blackjack game for 5 hours or just hit a slot jackpot, simply ask an employee if your current play warrants what you want whether it be a buffet, meal, pack of cigarettes or show tickets.
 Keep in mind, being friendly toward the staff and throwing some tip money around goes a long way in earning freebies.

-Lastly, loyalty program members often receive free and discounted room offers that are based specifically on what you spend at properties within your respective program.
-Once you sign up for and use a player’s card you will likely begin receiving email/mail offers for free slot tournaments, free slot play, trips to Laughlin, free rooms, etc. Additionally, when you log into your program’s booking website hotel pricing is tailored specifically to you and is based on your gaming habits.
+Players often receive free and discounted room offers that are based specifically on what they spend at properties within a respective program.
+Once you sign up for and use a player’s card you will likely receive email/mail offers for free slot tournaments, free slot play, trips to Laughlin, free rooms, etc. Additionally, when you log into your program’s booking website hotel pricing is tailored specifically to you and is based on your gaming habits.
 Even as a low roller, you can expect to book at a steep discount direct with Caesars and M life as compared to 3rd party booking websites and will often receive free room night offers midweek and during slow times.
 Mid to high rollers will rarely pay for hotel rooms in Vegas.
 Comp offers are based on your theoretical expected loss which is calculated by how much money you typically run through games and what the house edge is on those games.

 TIP: Concentrate your play at a single property/group of properties in the same program to inflate your value.
 As an example, if you are looking to earn free rooms, etc. in the future, don’t spread your play out between 3 or 4 casino chains daily.
 Instead, spend a day at Caesars properties, a day at MGM properties, etc. Doing this will make you look more lucrative to the property and they will want you back for more.

 If your play is significant, a casino host may introduce themselves as your contact going forward to discuss comp offers, etc.